FFRavassi/FFRavassi/README.md

 ### Hi there 👋
-I am a fullstack developer currently studying at Soy Henry boot camp.
+I am a fullstack developer currently studying at SoyHenry bootcamp.
 I have experience in many different languages, and I'm interested in keeping learning and in finding tech solutions ...

 Languages-Frameworks-Tools:
 Lenguajes: javaScript